Welcome to today's edition of the Rush 24-7 podcast.

 And Missourians, well, some of them sound that way, but not very many.

-Uh so you're a little bit more tolerable.
+So you're a little bit more tolerable.

 But you people in the middle America, middle of America, you view children more favorably than people in many other westernized countries.

-What is view children more favorably?
+What does view children more favorably?

-We're the only people who respond to prosperity by saying, Let's have another kid.
+We're the only people who respond to prosperity by saying, let's have another kid.

-We're the only people who respond to prosperity by saying let's have another kid.
+We're the only people who respond to prosperity by saying, let's have another kid.

 So what do we have?

-It didn't work with me.
+No, it didn't work with me.

-I'm Yeah, we are prosperous.
+Yeah, we are prosperous.

 We're prosperous in the middle of a recession.